 This usually takes several hours.

-If you need information on an inmate, you can call the jail at any time; automated information is available 24 hours a day.
+If you need information on an inmate, you can call the jail at any time.
 You will need a pen and paper handy to write down the defendant’s jail number, time of booking into the jail, and charges.
 After you have this initial information, you can call Liberty for further updates.
 We can give you periodic updates and report on current processing times.
-We are available 24/7 and we are always happy to help.

 The Bond All bonds may be posted by anyone; you do not need a bail bondsman to post a bond.
 For instance, if a bond is $5,002 (a typical DUI bond in Nassau County), you may post cash (exact change only) at the jail without our help.
 However, you may also post this bond through a bail agency by paying a 10% fee ($500.20) to the bondsman.
 This is referred to as a “premium,” and the percentage is set by state law and is not negotiable.
 Typically, it is easier to deal with small bonds in cash.
 However, it is important to keep in mind that when you post bond, the County reserves the right to deduct money from that bond: any costs, fees, and “expenses” that they deem appropriate can be taken away.
 These fees can exceed the 10% premium charged by a bail bondsman.
 Furthermore, note that none of the premium paid to a bail bonds agency is refundable after the bond has been posted and the defendant released.
 Besides the premium, there is another critical element necessary to secure a bail bond: the “indemnitor.”
 An indemnitor is a person or people willing to guarantee that the defendant will appear on his or her scheduled court dates.
 These people must establish “credibility,” often because of their standing in the community: having a job, owning property, or having a good reputation.
 The indemnitor may share financial risk by pledging his or her personal assets as collateral.
 These types of assets may include car titles or property deeds, and Liberty Bail Bonds is willing to accept other forms of collateral such as credit cards.
 Please call (904) 225-0002 for specific details.
 This collateral will secure the entire bond, and the indemnitor is responsible for the full amount of the bond if the defendant does not appear in court.
 Contact our expert bail bonds agency to learn more!